 Facts about Antarctic Whales

+Ok, so you probably weren’t thinking about that, but we’re going to tell you anyway!
 Humpback whales have the largest …hmm…member in the world, measuring a whopping 2.5 meters.
 The largest testicles?
-They belong to the Southern Wright whales and, on average, they weigh about a ton-a-pair.
+They belong to the Southern Wright whales and, on average, they weigh about a ton per pair.
 That ought to impress the mother-in-law at your next family dinner.

 Whales have been known to mimic human speech, with one notable case of a captive Beluga whale perfecting the art so much that he used to trick his diving-trainer into thinking someone was shouting for him to come up to the surface.
 Bazinga!
 Not a solitary case, there have been many such examples reported in recent years, including a Vancouver Aquarium whale who reportedly learned to pronounce its own name.
 With a Canadian accent, we presume.